runxiyu/powxy/README.md

 ## Bugs

-- **The cryptography hasn't been audited.** I wrote this after a tiring school week and this definitely needs some review.
+- **The cryptography hasn't been fully audited.** I wrote this after a tiring school week and this definitely needs some review from external parties, although I checked the HMACing myself and I think it's sound.
 - We should allow Git clients and RSS readers.
 - If a user is attempting to submit a POST request but their powxy cookie is invalid, powxy would redirect them to a challenge, and their POST data will